 Residential properties that potentially qualify for the credit include single family and multifamily residences.
 Properties placed in service after 12/31/2022 are no longer subject to the 3-story height restriction.

 The Inflation Reduction Act significantly enhanced the energy efficiency incentives in the New Energy Efficient Home Credit (45L).

 Section 45L allows developers a means to offset the costs associated with building energy-efficient single family or multifamily properties.
 It provides a dollar-for-dollar offset against taxes owed or paid in the tax year in which the property is sold or leased.

 The credit is available to an eligible contractor who constructed or substantially rehabilitated an energy-efficient residential dwelling unit in the United States that was first occupied in a qualifying tax year.
 45L is a general business credit subject to use after considering tax liability limitations and carryover requirements.

-An eligible certifier conducts a study of the unit(s), calculating the energy savings over the International Energy Conservation Code 2006 standard using Department of Energy-approved software.
+A qualified individual conducts a study of the eligible unit(s), calculating the energy savings over the applicable energy efficiency standard using Department of Energy-approved software.

 A Real-World Example

 Eide Bailly advisors worked with a townhome complex owner to obtain the 45L tax credit.
 The complex was comprised of 56 units and included energy-efficient mechanical systems and building envelopes.
 By gathering the necessary information and completing the certification, the client received over $112,000 in credits on their current-year tax return (56 units x $2,000/unit).

 The recent extension of the 45L tax credit ensured there was no lapse in the availability of the credit.
 The extension covers qualified residential dwelling units first occupied prior to January 1, 2033 and in an open tax year.
 Claims for refunds via amended returns should be considered for prior tax years.